ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### POST /misps/{mispId}
-This request to update MISP with the parameters.
+This request would be used to update MISP for given mispID.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps/{mispId}</div>